owlbarn/tutorial/book/utilities/README.md

 TODO: Explain how it is used in CGraph.

+TODO: Use examples and text, not just code.

 ## Stack and Heap Modules

 Both *Stack* and *Heap* are two common abstract data types for collection of elements.